violinist-dev/shechem/sites/all/modules/wysiwyg/README.txt

-/* $Id: README.txt,v 1.8 2009/09/26 05:37:56 sun Exp $ */

 -- SUMMARY --

-Wysiwyg API allows to users of your site to use WYSIWYG/rich-text, and other client-side editors for editing contents.
+Wysiwyg API allows users of your site to use WYSIWYG/rich-text, and other client-side editors for editing contents.
 This module depends on third-party editor libraries, most often based on JavaScript.

-For a full description visit the project page: http://drupal.org/project/wysiwyg
+For a full description of the module, visit the project page: http://drupal.org/project/wysiwyg
-Bug reports, feature suggestions and latest developments: http://drupal.org/project/issues/wysiwyg
+To submit bug reports and feature suggestions, or to track changes: http://drupal.org/project/issues/wysiwyg